awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 **Important**
 You cannot auto\-assign a public IP address if you specify more than one network interface\.
 Additionally, you cannot override the subnet setting using the auto\-assign public IP feature if you specify an existing network interface for eth0\.

 1. Follow the steps on the next pages of the wizard to complete your instance's setup\.
-For more information about the wizard configuration options, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md)\.
+For more information about the wizard configuration options, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.
 On the final **Review Instance Launch** page, review your settings, and then choose **Launch** to choose a key pair and launch your instance\.

 1. On the **Instances** page, select your new instance and view its public IP address in **IPv4 Public IP** field in the details pane\.